Gruppo Hope is a company specialized in the development of utility-scale renewable energy plants.

 M&A operations, structured finance, technical services in the construction and operational phases, relations with organisations and authorities.

-INSTITUTIONAL MATTERS AND COMMUNICATIONS
+INSTITUTIONAL MATTERS

 Handling of relations with the authorities and local communities in order to find optimum solutions and ensure participation in the acceptance of initiatives.